Professional License Defense Attorneys In Arizona

 The medical license defense attorneys at Goldberg Law Group will vigorously defend you and your license before the Arizona professional licensing boards.
 During your initial consultation, we will go over every facet of your case, including:

 Which party or organization filed the complaint

 The disciplinary process itself

 As a result of an administrative action requesting disciplinary action, the professional board may recommend disciplinary action in the form of license probation.
 The professional board will also impose specific terms that the licensee must adhere to during the duration of the license probation, and may require regular reporting to the board to demonstrate compliance with probation.

 Compliance will all terms and aspects of a license probation are critical to restoring a professional’s license to unrestricted status.
 Unfortunately, many providers do not understand the terms of their license probation, which can cause them to make critical mistakes that create impediments to license restoration.
-The experienced attorneys at Goldberg Law Group routinely represent licensed professionals through the process of complying with their license probation, including assistance with understanding the terms of their license probation.
+The experienced medical license defense attorneys at Goldberg Law Group routinely represent licensed professionals through the process of complying with their license probation, including assistance with understanding the terms of their license probation.

 Judicial Review of Final Disciplinary Action

 Final decisions of a professional board disciplining a licensed provider may be appealed to the Superior Courts of Arizona.
 In connection with administrative review, a licensed provider may request the Superior Court to stay enforcement of the final decision pending final disposition of the appeal.
 An appeal must be filed with the Superior Court within 35 days from the date of the final decision.
 However, if a stay of enforcement is also required, it may be necessary to act faster.